scottwb/octopress/source/projects/post-on-the-wall/index.markdown

 {% img center /projects/post-on-the-wall/presentation.png 'Presentation Mode' 'Presentation Mode' %}

 When idle, the wall would animate, panning around and zooming in on individual posts to show the full resolution media, along with the comments, tags, signatures, and sketches submitted by the poster.
-It was an incredibly fun and addictive expereince for those who participated.
+It was an incredibly fun and addictive experience for those who participated.

 {% img center /projects/post-on-the-wall/popup.png 'Viewing a Post' 'Viewing a Post' %}

+<span class="finePrint">Images by <a href="http://www.placeit.net/" target="_blank">Placeit</a></span>

 ## My Contribution